fpsom/ngs-data-integration/README.md

 ### find the overlap within the TSS - st

-step A. find the TSS
+step A. find the TSS of the 3'-5' transcript

 ```
 negative<-subset(expr_data, expr_data[,7] == "-")